 All EAMUs are issued with the following phrase:

 This Extension of authorisation ends: on the final expiry date of use for the authorised product (unless otherwise stated)

 How can I check the actual EAMU expiry date?

-The EAMU search results screen remains unchanged, so that the expiry date for that notice can easily be found in the results table.
+The EAMU search results screen gives the expiry date for that notice in the results table.

 The final use date for the authorised product can also be found on the product Authorisation documents available on the product searches on our web site.

 What if the EAMU has a shorter expiry date than the authorised product?

 Where the EAMU has a shorter deadline than the final use date for the authorised product, this date will be specified in place of the standard phrase.
 This may occur for example where the EAMU has been withdrawn.

 What happens when a product or EAMU is withdrawn?